 - House dust mites: Dermatophagoides Pteronyssinus, Dermatophagoides Farinae, Blomia Tropicallis

 - Dog f

 - Positive control and negative control (to ensure validity of test)

-What if i’m sensitized to House Dust Mites
+What if i’m sensitised to House Dust Mites

 - Change to newer mattresses and carpets